jerry-hong7/econ520-ABtest/README.md

-# econ520-ABtest
+# ECON 520 Practicum 2: A/B Testing Re-employment Bonus

-The repository contains assets of running A/B testing on the effectiveness of marketing campaign.
-Another case study for my ECON 520 class.
+The repository contains assets of running A/B testing on the incentive effects of alternative compensation schemes for unemployment insurance (UI) (Sant-Anna).
+The project will primarily be in R through various cleaning and visualization techniques.
+An RMarkdown report will highlight the findings done throughout this research.